 14.1.2 A hairline crack has been noted rising from the west side of the north door between the nave and entrance porch to the 'green room'.
+To the east side of the door opening there is also the outline of a former blocked up window.
+Presuming construction work carried out when the church was extended t the north side.
 No structural intervention is anticipated at this moment however regular checks are advised in the event of further movement.